 Consider the following example:

-You are a California resident with $100,000 of long-held stock with a cost basis of just $2,000.
+You’re a California resident with $100,000 of long-held stock with a cost basis of just $2,000.
 If you sell this stock outright, you will recognize $98,000 in long-term capital gains.
-These gains could be subject to a 20% long-term capital gain tax rate, a 3.8% Medicare surtax, and a 13.3% state income tax—a nearly $36,400 tax bill—leaving you with just over $63,600 cash after tax.
+For someone in the top tax bracket, these gains may be subject to a 20% long-term capital gain tax rate, a 3.8% Medicare surtax, and a 13.3% state income tax—a nearly $36,400 tax bill—leaving you with just over $63,600 cash after tax.

-Meanwhile, gifting the shares eliminates the nearly $36,400 in long-term capital gains tax you would have owed when that stock was sold.
-Further, you gain a $100,000 tax deduction worth up to $50,300 (based on a top Federal tax rate of 37% and a California State rate of 13.3%).
+Meanwhile, gifting the shares eliminates the nearly $36,400 in long-term capital gains tax you would have owed if you sold the stock yourself.
+Further, you gain a $100,000 tax deduction worth up to $50,300 (based on a top federal tax rate of 37% and California state tax rate of 13.3%).

 By using very low-basis stock rather than cash for your $100,000 charitable gift, your cost is just $13,300—the difference between the $63,600 in post-tax proceeds you’d have from an outright sale and your $50,300 tax credit from the donation.

 Differences in tax rates and cost basis will affect this calculation.
 To see how you might benefit from making a charitable donation of low-basis stock, enter your tax rate and donation details in the calculator below.